arminfro/lixim/README.md

 - `lazyvim` includes all LazyVim extras which are implemented
   - useful for debugging and development purposes, such as comparing the `checkhealth` output
-  - when not choosing `lazyvim` than LazyVim extras include depends on `core, balance, max` value
+  - when not choosing `lazyvim` than LazyVim extras includes depends on `core, balance, max` value
 - `core` includes most important plugins and configurations
 - `balance` includes more features but nothing too heavy
 - `max` includes all plugins